Overview

 More than that, instead of using the limited Etsy Pattern feature you can open your Shopify store and sell both on Shopify and Etsy, with Nembol.

-Nembol will help you to link, list, and sync inventory across Etsy and Shopify (and other integrated channels).
+Nembol will help you to link, list, and sync inventory across Etsy and Shopify (and many other online channels).

-This will save you a lot of time and effort, which can be spent on something more enjoyable, like hiking in the mountains, spending some quality time with your family, or enjoying a weekend in the countryside.
+This will save you a lot of time and effort, which can be spent in increasing your marketing knowledge and reach, or on something even more enjoyable, like hiking in the mountains, spending more quality time with your family, or enjoying a weekend in the countryside.

 Try Nembol for free: enjoy a 14-day trial